Edge LED Backlight: The

 phase of the picture when the TV receives an input signal from the connected

-USB Port: The Sony TV features two side-panel USB type-A
+USB Port: The Sony TV features a side-panel USB type-A port

-for sharing your photos (JPEG/RAW) or videos (AVCHD/MPEG), and listening to
+for sharing your photos (JPEG/RAW) or videos (AVCHD/MPEG4), and listening to

-music (MP3/WAV) from your connected digital camera, USB-enabled MP3 player, or other USB
+music (MP3) from your connected digital camera, USB-enabled MP3 player, or other

 the unit's USB port, you can display a photo with a map of the location where